Prosecution calls Barnett’s delay requests ‘unwarranted’ in Jan. 6 insurrection case - NewsBreak

 The one exception referred to the defense’s potential to introduce an expert witness specifically related to the recently-filed civil disorder charge, which the government did not take issue with.

-“As previously relayed to the defense, the United States does not oppose extending that deadline, but notes that the defendant’s proposed new deadline of January 3 is only six days before trial and would leave the United States no time to consider or identify potential rebuttal experts,” the filing noted.Additional January 6 charge coming for Gravette man
+“As previously relayed to the defense, the United States does not oppose extending that deadline, but notes that the defendant’s proposed new deadline of January 3 is only six days before trial and would leave the United States no time to consider or identify potential rebuttal experts,” the filing noted.Richard Barnett remains jailed — ‘I’ve been here a long time.
+It’s not fair’

 The government stated that it would not oppose “a somewhat smaller extension” until December 29, adding that doing so still only leaves the prosecution with five business days before the scheduled start of the trial to respond to any such notice.